78364/wev-dev/README.md

-# This is the best course of sigma web dev course-onlu for sigma's
+# This is the best course of sigma web dev course-onlu for sigma's.